magento-mpi/magento2/lib/internal/Magento/Framework/Encryption/README.md

-The Encryption library provides following functionalities with cryptographic algorithms:
+The Encryption library provides functionalities such as hashing passwords, encrypting/decrypting data, URLs encoding, using cryptographic algorithms.
- * Hashing passwords
- * Encrypting/decrypting data
- * URLs encoding